Arizona is home to some of the most legendary athletes in their respective sports.

 Mickelson remains one of the most popular players during the Waste Management Open at TPC Scottsdale.

 Dan Majerle remains one of the most recognizable sports icons in the Valley as current head coach of the rising GCU Lopes.
+(He was fired in March 2020 after seven seasons.)

 "Thunder Dan" was drafted 14th overall by the Phoenix Suns and played alongside Charles Barkley during their 1992-93 NBA Finals run.
 Majerle would end up with three NBA All-Star appearances, all with the Suns before retiring with the team in 2002.